Blockchain: A Graph Primer: Blockchain

 \section{Blockchain}

-In simple terms, Blockchain is a distributed database that is secure by design.
-It was proposed by the unknown author Satoshi Nakamoto in 2008 \cite{nakamoto2008bitcoin}.
-Blockchain consists of blocks of transactions that can be verified and confirmed without a central authority.
-The technology has been popularized through its use in the digital currency Bitcoin, where each transaction is financial by nature.
+Blockchain is a decentralized and secure database technology that was first proposed by the mysterious author, Satoshi Nakamoto, in 2008.
+It is composed of blocks of transactions that can be verified and confirmed without the need for a central authority.
+The technology gained widespread popularity through its use in the digital currency, Bitcoin, where each transaction is financial in nature.

-As the origins of Blockchain start with Bitcoin, it is easy to confound the two.
-Mostly people refer to Bitcoin and Blockchain interchangeably.

-It started with Bitcoin, but found usage in many new areas (See Section 3 by \href{http://www.brie.berkeley.edu/wp-content/uploads/2015/02/Juri-Mattila-.pdf}{\linked{Mattila}} \cite{mattila2016blockchain}).
-Companies have created Blockchain applications ranging from monitors that track diamonds, to networks that distribute food products in the globe.
-Recent years have seen Blockchain based commercial products from established tech companies such as Hyperledger Fabric \cite{hyperledger} of IBM.
-This increasing interest has been fueled further by another popular Blockchain application: Ethereum.
+While blockchain originated with Bitcoin, it has since found applications in many other areas.
+Companies have created blockchain-based products for a range of purposes, from tracking diamonds to distributing food products around the world.
+This growing interest has been further fueled by another popular blockchain application, Ethereum.

-In some aspects (e.g., asset transactions) new Blockchain applications differ from Bitcoin; we will outline these in Section \ref{sec:future}.
-Nevertheless, from a graph perspective these differences are minor; Bitcoin transactions offer very good examples to explain how Blockchain works.
-Similarly, companies that track and analyze financial transactions on the Bitcoin network use the term \textit{Blockchain analysis} to refer to their research efforts.
+While some aspects of new blockchain applications may differ from Bitcoin (such as asset transactions), these differences are minor.
+Bitcoin transactions offer useful examples for understanding how blockchain works.
+Similarly, companies that track and analyze financial transactions on the Bitcoin network often refer to their research efforts as "blockchain analysis."
+The long history of Bitcoin usage since 2009 has also demonstrated the utility and limitations of blockchain in real-world applications.

-Another benefit of using Bitcoin is due to its long history.
-Bitcoin has been used worldwide by thousands of users since 2011, and its usage has both shown the utility of Blockchain, and highlighted its shortcomings in real life (e.g., delays in transactions).

-As in the case of creating blocks of transactions, the core ideas behind Blockchain directly shape creation and maintenance of nodes and edges in graphs, and we will explain these ideas thoroughly.
-Blockchain lends itself easily to graph analysis; public addresses are linked with transactions, and transferred amounts correspond to weighted edges.
-In addition to the behavior imposed by the Blockchain core, some user practices change how Blockchain graphs are updated in time.
-An example of this is the common practice of moving remaining amounts of assets into new addresses at the end of each transaction.
+Blockchain is well-suited to graph analysis, as public addresses are linked with transactions and transferred amounts can be represented as weighted edges.
+The core principles behind blockchain also shape the creation and maintenance of nodes and edges in graphs.
+In addition to the rules imposed by the blockchain protocol, certain user practices can also affect how blockchain graphs are updated over time.
+For example, it is common for users to move their remaining coins to a new address after each transaction (creating a change address).